Agnel Ashram

 The Father Agnel Ashram is a charitable institution in India.
-Founded under the inspiration and guidance of the Father Conceicao Rodrigues, the movement started with an orphanage and a trade school in carpentry.
-Today, under the guidance of Agnel Ashram Fathers, it caters to full-fledged schools, industrial training centres, polytechnics, engineering colleges at the bachelor and post graduate levels and a School of Management and has spread its wings with large technical complexes at Bandra in Mumbai, Verna in Goa, New Delhi, Noida, Ambernath, Vashi in Navi Mumbai and in Pune.
+Founded under the inspiration and guidance of the Fr.
+Conceicao Rodrigues, the movement started with an orphanage and a trade school in carpentry.
+Today, under the guidance of Agnel Ashram Fathers, it caters to full-fledged schools, industrial training centres, polytechnics, engineering colleges at the bachelor and post-graduate levels and a School of Management and has spread its wings with large technical complexes at Bandra in Mumbai, Verna in Goa, New Delhi, Noida, Ambernath, Vashi in Navi Mumbai and in Pune.

 History

 It was founded in June 1957 in the Land's End neighborhood of Bandra, a suburb of Mumbai.
 The ashram was started with the aim of fostering love and understanding among the peoples of the nation through the use of education and charity.
 It was named after the Ven.
 Fr.
 Agnel De Souza, a Catholic priest from Goa, who died in 1927.